-TI 1102 Guidelines Public sector entities refer to 'wholly-owned public sector entities' as defined in TI 955.
-Recurrent (service) appropriations received through a central department (controlled and/or administered) should be classified as income from other public sector entities.
+Public sector entities refer to 'wholly-owned public sector entities' as defined in TI 955 Contributions by Owners Made to Wholly Owned Public Sector Entities.
+Recurrent (service) appropriations received through a central department (controlled and/or administered) should be classified as 'Income from other public sector entities'.
 They include, for example, 'indirect appropriations' from the Department of Health to Health Service Providers (HSPs) and administered appropriations from Treasury to HSPs.
 They may also include funding from Treasurer's special purpose accounts such as Royalties for Regions Fund.
 Finally, they might include funding from other wholly owned public sector entities (including funding from agency special purpose accounts such as Road Trauma Trust Account).
 Furthermore, income from other public sector entities should include amounts paid by other public sector entities on a charge out basis if material.
 However, operating subsidies should be classified as sales revenue in relation to trading operations or revenues from the provision of goods and/or services (and not as income from other public sector entities) as they are considered payments made on behalf of an external party.

-Income from other public sector entities should not include National Specific Purpose Payments and National Partnership Payments received through Treasury.
+Furthermore, income from other public sector entities should not include National Specific Purpose Payments and National Partnership Payments received through Treasury.
 These payments should be classified as grants and contributions from the Commonwealth Government under the heading Income as they are made under pass through arrangements.